Michael Noel

-Michael "Mike" E. Noel (born October 17, 1947 in Ogden, Utah) is an American politician and a Republican member of the Utah House of Representatives representing District 73 since January 1, 2003.
+Michael "Mike" E. Noel (born October 17, 1947 in Ogden, Utah) is an American politician and a Republican member of the Utah House of Representatives who represented District 73 from January 1, 2003 - December 31, 2018.

 Early life and career

 Noel earned his BA from UC Berkeley and his MS from the University of South Dakota.
 He began a PhD at Utah State University but did not complete it.

 Noel worked for the United States Department of the Interior, Bureau of Land Management, as a Realty Specialist based in Kanab, Utah.